FinlayMcGrath/Breakout/Readme.txt

+Written in C++ in DirectX 11 for Windows 10 in Visual Studio 2015.
 Game will instantly run.
 A and D to move the paddle left and right.
 Bricks.txt can be edited to add extra bricks to the game though there is a current 10 by 4 brick layout already.
 Format for bricks.txt is "x y maxhits".
 Max hits represents how many hits a brick needs to be destroyed.